 If you are into a bit of food adventure, you can try grilled frog, tarantula, or even a scorpion on a stick.

-I hope these travel tips to Cambodia article helps you in your planning.
-But as we know traveling to Cambodia maybe not possible right away because of this new world we are in but encourage to check the relevant official websites for the most current update.
+I hope these travel tips to Cambodia article help you in your planning.
+But as we know traveling to Cambodia maybe not be possible right away because of this new world we are in but encourage to check the relevant official websites for the most current update.

 Let me know in the comments: